Orla Blakelock

 About me

-I have been working in the field of mental health for over 15 years.
+I have been working in the field of mental health since 2009.
 I have a background in mental health user involvement and am passionate about placing the client's experience at the centre of therapy.
 I have worked with organisations such as Gendered Intelligence, Stonewall, Bipolar UK, the Advocacy Project and the NHS.

 Training, qualifications & experience